OliverColeman/ahni/README.txt

 ANJI makes use of a customised version of the JGAP library.
 Unfortunately this precludes an easy upgrade to more recent versions of JGAP, just in case you were thinking about it.

+No, the package names don't follow the Java conventions of reversed URLs, it didn't make much sense for someone like me as there aren't any domains that I want to attach the project to.

 AHNI is licensed under the GNU General Public License v3.
 A copy of the license is included in the distribution.
 Please note that Bain is distributed WITHOUT